vvaradarajan/articles/md/Algorithms/primeManiaPython.md

 For prime 19 twinPrimesBeforeElimination = 423225, after = 378675 %Eliminated = 10.526315789473685, expected = 10.526315789473685
 Experiment 4 completed..
 ```
 Eureka!
 The differce between the actual and expected is 0%!
-So yes..Each new prime p eliminates 1/p of the remaining candidate primes.
+So yes..Each new prime p eliminates 2/p of the remaining candidate twin primes.

 Success!